 - You must be able to follow directions, maintain a tight seal around a mouthpiece and be able to pedal a bicycle, run or walk briskly on a treadmill in order to perform the test.

-- Wear loose fitting clothes and comfortable GYM shoes for walking, pedaling or running.
+- Wear loose fitting clothes and appropriate shoes exercise, such as GYM shoes for walking, running or pedaling.